-Our marketing efforts are designed to enhance the Corsair brand name, to help us acquire new customers and to increase sales from our existing customers.
+Our marketing efforts are designed to enhance the Corsair, Elgato, Origin and SCUF brand names, to help us acquire new customers and to increase sales from our existing customers.
 We have structured our marketing organization to achieve both product- and geography-specific coverage.
-In addition, our marketing personnel regularly meet with other key industry suppliers such as Intel, AMD, NVIDIA and Asus, in order to ensure that our product development efforts appropriately address the needs of their new products and also to discuss trends and changes in the computer technology market.
+In addition, our marketing personnel regularly meets with other key industry suppliers such as Intel, AMD, NVIDIA and Asus, in order to ensure that our product development efforts appropriately address the needs of their new products and also to discuss trends and changes in the computer technology market.